Enveloping von Neumann algebra

 In the theory of operator algebras, the enveloping von Neumann algebra of a C*-algebra is a von Neumann algebra that, in some sense, contains all the operator-algebraic information about the given C*-algebra.
 This is sometimes called the universal enveloping von Neumann algebra, since it is given by a universal property; and (as always with von Neumann algebras) the term W*-algebra may be used in place of von Neumann algebra.

 Definition

 Suppose that A is a C*-algebra and π_{U} its universal representation, acting on the Hilbert space H_{U}.
 The image of π_{U}, denoted π_{U}(A), is a C*-subalgebra of bounded operators on H_{U}.
-The enveloping von Neumann algebra of A is defined to be the closure of π_{U}(A) in the weak operator topology.
+The enveloping von Neumann algebra of A is defined to be the closure of π_{U}(A) in the weak operator topology (equivalently, by the von Neumann bicommutant theorem, the enveloping von Neumann algebra is given by π_{U}(A)′′).
 It is sometimes denoted by A′′.